back582/master-thesis/YoloModel/README.md

 git clone https://github.com/pjreddie/darknet

 ### Summary
 The object to be predicted is divided into several smaller objects and analyzed to predict one object.
+The yolo model consists of C language

 ### Version
 YOLOv3